docker/docs/docker-hub/publish/insights-analytics.md

 keywords: docker hub, hub, insights, analytics, api, verified publisher
 ---

-Insights and analytics provides usage analytics for your Docker Verified Publisher (DVP) images on Docker Hub.
-With this tool, you have self-serve access to metrics as both raw data and summary data for a desired time span.
+Insights and analytics provides usage analytics for Docker Verified Publisher (DVP) images on Docker Hub, providing self-serve access to metrics as both raw data and summary data for a desired time span.
 You can view number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.

-Head to the [Docker Verified Publisher Program page](https://www.docker.com/partners/programs/){: target="blank" rel="noopener" class="_" }
+Head to the
+[Docker Verified Publisher Program page](https://www.docker.com/partners/programs/){: target="blank" rel="noopener" class="_" }
 to learn more about the benefits of becoming a verified publisher.